COPY THE GREATS CORRECTLY

 It is no secret that physical anomalies can get away with greater technical error.
 Pitchers throwing 100 mph can make many more mistakes than the pitcher that throws 90 mph, and similarly, the super-sized hitters should be cautiously copied.

-Genetically gifted players can still be copied when it comes to work ethic, or their mental approach, though when it comes to hitting technique, defensive technique, and pitching mechanics, I recommend first looking elsewhere.
+Genetically gifted players can still be copied when it comes to their work ethic or their mental approach.
+However, when it comes to hitting technique, defensive technique, and pitching mechanics, I recommend first looking elsewhere.

 COPY ACTIONS, NOT WORDS